JLESC/jlesc.github.io/_projects/workflow-endpoint-registry.md

 This initiative shares similar goals to our work in the NSF community.
 The inventory includes a JSON schema and a GitHub-based flow for cataloging systems.

+We've also been involved in spinning up the [Workflows Community Initiative](https://workflows.community), which is another part to build buy-in for this work.

 ## Visits and meetings